 “Protection needs do not disappear when people repatriate.
 On the contrary, they tend to resurface in more complex forms in the country of origin.”
 Statement by the High Commissioner, UNHCR

-The UNHCR and other international agencies take responsibility for assisting refugee people with the process of return, and for helping them to rebuild their lives in their homelands.
+The UNHCR and other international agencies take responsibility for assisting refugees with the process of return, and for helping them to rebuild their lives in their homelands.
 It is important that conditions are safe in the areas that people are returning to.
 A peace agreement should be in place before any return or repatriation, and armed conflict should have ceased in the areas of return.

 Voluntary repatriation is the return of refugees to their home country, of their own free will, once conditions have become safe.
 Refugees are often asked to return voluntarily when conditions have improved in their country of origin.
 People must be able to have had a guarantee of protection from their government.